NickyMeuleman/nicky-blog/src/pages/CSS-selecting/index.md

 ```

 Gone is that glorious background-color for the champion. `:first-child` does exactly what it says, it selects the element it is attached to if it is the first child.
 It's not attached to anything, you say?
 Think of it like it's written like this: `.final *:first-child`
-Don't fear, we can select the first-child _of a certain type_ with `:first-of-type`
+Don't fear for the champion, we can select the first-child _of a certain type_ with `:first-of-type`

 ```css
 .final div:first-of-type {